moudeyverma/mdeyvermablogs/README.md

   - Do ADO pipeline changes related to .NET FrameWork for Windows.Also check default agent pools supported versions.
   - Do Octopus Pipeline Changes Windows , Octopus Deploy Linux - Octopus Deploy.
   - All pipelines should be independently released so the apps team can take release any time.
-  - Disable DEV ADO and Octopus pipeline once they are good with aks
+  - Disable DEV ADO and pipeline once they are good with aks
   - Store andmanage the DLL versions.
   - Application team to communicate with all consumers about the New dll versions.
 Publish the documented process to consume the latest dlls for new changes.